COMHIS/python-basics/2_basic_concepts/suddenly.md

 Now we also want to save our output, and produce a similar concordance output as in the example in the link.
 After modifying (right-click & save as again) [dostoyevsky2.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/2_basic_concepts/dostoyevsky2.py) correctly, you should have a results file with that.

 **Bonus assignment:** For those who want to do one.
 We seem to have produced valid .tsv format there.
 Find a way to open the output file we produced in a spreadsheet program.
+Start with giving it the extension ".tsv".

 ## "Suddenly" over the whole work